art

 Instagram is Toxic and Dangerous

-Instagram has become a menace to society at large.
-Meta is truly one of the most irresponsible companies in history, in regards to violating the rights of its users and therefore, of humanity.
+Instagram has become a dangerous and toxic menace to society at large.
+Meta is truly one of the most irresponsible companies in history allowing for popularity to take precedent over decency, in regards to violating the rights of its users and therefore, of the youngest generation of humanity.
+Social media is wrecking the lives of American youth by allowing toxic, even violent behavior.
 Does Facebook still sell our email addresses?
-Their ethics are non-existant.
-Many other tech companies are facing scrutiny.
+Their ethics seem to be non-existant.
+Many other tech companies are facing scrutiny for the affect their technologies have on the user base.

 Here are the leaked documents from Facebook and Instagram: